The hardware market facing the semiconductor crisis: what impact for players?

 RGB component in a PC case

-And for the players?
+And what about the players?

-Previous article: Everything you need to know about immutable backup
+Previous article: All about immutable backups

 Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
 I share with you my analyses, my tests, tutorials and my favorites on various media.
 I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
 So stay tuned!